NeXi-Client/NeXi-Client/README.md

 # NeXi-Client

-## Introduction
+NeXi-Client is an unofficial client for the browser game [Venge.io](https://venge.io).
+The client is not made nor is affliated with the developers of Venge.io.
+The client is approved and verified by the developers and is completely safe for consumer use.
+By downloading NeXi-Client, you promise to adhere to the following rules:

-NeXi-Client is a unofficial client for the browser game called 'Venge.io'.
-This client is not officially created by the devs of 'Venge.io' and NeXi is not affiliated with the 'Venge.io' team in any way.
-This client is NOT a virus and won't harm your PC or your 'Venge.io' account.
-Anyone saying that it is a virus or a credentials stealer is completely wrong.
-If you don't believe me then you may delete the client.
-This client is made to be easier to navigate by utilizing shortcuts.
-It also maximises FPS and reduces input lag.
+NeXi-Client is free for personal use.
+You should use the client without the intention of stealing the code or modifying the code in the client without permission from the developers.
+Please refrain from spreading the client's GitHub link, and instead distribute the Discord link.
 ## Client Shortcuts

 F1 - Leaves the game back to the main menu